Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Introduction

-Control of linear waves (electromagnetic, matter and acoustic) in two- or three-dimensional multiple scattering geometries without high symmetry is a fundamental problem across many branches of physics and is also of great relevance to device engineering in electromagnetics and acoustics.
-Coherent control of wave scattering via interference in simple geometries (one-dimensional, two-channel, paraxial , rotationally symmetric, adiabatic) has been understood since the middle of the last century or earlier.
-However, there has been remarkably little progress in our understanding of achievable control in generic two and three-dimensional geometries.
-A well-studied example is steady-state, reflectionless scattering, achieved by destructive interference of backscattered waves, where the basic principle has been ``critical coupling", which can be applied only in a one dimensional or highly symmetric geometry, or with single channel excitation of the system\cite{Cai2000ObservationSystem, AmnonYariv2002CriticalSystems, Joannopoulos2008PhotonicLight}.
-When any such control problem is posed in a non-symmetric, higher-dimensional geometry, currently the only existing approach is black-box optimization, providing little insight or generalizability.
+Control of linear waves (electromagnetic, matter and acoustic) in two- or three-dimensional multiple scattering geometries without high symmetry is a fundamental problem across many branches of physics and is also of great relevance to device engineering in electromagnetics and acoustics~\cite{Rotter2017LightControl, Mosk2012ControllingMedia, Derode1995RobustScattering}.
+Coherent control of wave scattering via interference in simple geometries susceptible of analytic treatment (layered(Fabry-Perot), two-channel (Mach-Zehnder) paraxial gaussian optics, gratings ...) has been understood since the middle of the last century or earlier.
+However, there has been remarkably little progress in our understanding of achievable control in generic two and three-dimensional geometries, due to the lack of a clear mathematical framework for constructing systems which exploit multi-path interference for control of scattering in such systems.